Lifestyle Benefits: The Ultimate Guide

 We can conclude that aiding your workforce in meeting their health and wellness goals is in your own best interest.

 Physical Fitness.
-Nutrition and physical activity are clearly the pillars of physical wellness.
-Yet there are also other ways to support employee health.
-Some lifestyle benefits that are growing in popularity include: corporate wellness programs, gym memberships, onsite workout equipment, morning yoga, healthy breakroom snacks, rewards for meeting health goals, nutritionist and exercise coaches, massage stipends, incentives for meeting health goals, preventive health screenings, health fair, and flu shot clinics.
+Nutrition and physical activity are the pillars of physical wellness.
+Yet there are also other ways to support worker health.
+Some lifestyle benefits growing in popularity include corporate wellness programs, gym memberships, onsite workout equipment, morning yoga, healthy breakroom snacks, rewards for meeting health goals, nutritionist and exercise coaches, wearable fitness trackers, team sports sponsorships, massage stipends, food stipends, health competitions with prizes, preventive health screenings, health fairs, flu shot clinics, and ergonomic chairs, keyboards, etc.

 Mental Wellness.
 Mental wellness concerns bombard people from every direction.
-You can support your employee’s mental wellness by offering benefits that ease the stresses that come from inside AND outside the office.
-For businesses, these benefits might include: mental health counseling, support groups, game and meditation rooms, flexible schedules, sleeping pods, outdoor time, casual dress code, subscriptions to apps for meditation, music, etc., and crisis support.
+You can support your workers’ mental wellness by offering benefits that ease the stresses that come from inside AND outside the office.
+For businesses, these benefits might include mental health counseling, mental health days off, support groups, game and meditation rooms, flexible schedules, sleeping pods, outdoor time, casual dress code, subscriptions to apps for meditation, music, sleep, etc., and crisis support.

 Financial Health

-Even during the best of times, many people experience stress surrounding their personal finances, and pay raises aren’t always the answer.
-In a Glassdoor survey, 80% of employees actually preferred getting additional benefits over getting a pay raise.
-This is good news as for businesses in times of inflation as you can’t exactly give them a pay cut when prices come back down again.
-But you can easily adjust perks to fit the current economic climate.
+Even during the best of times, many people experience stress surrounding their finances, and pay raises aren’t always the answer.
+In a Glassdoor survey, 80% of employees preferred getting additional benefits over getting a pay raise.

 Discount Programs.
 Employee discount programs are a popular option for helping people stretch their paychecks further without costing the employer a lot of money.
-The best employee discount programs will save them money on the things they purchase every day, like food, clothing, entertainment, oil changes, car repair and home improvement.
+The best employee discount programs will save them money on the things they purchase every day, like food, clothing, school supplies, home goods, gifts, technology, phone & internet service, entertainment, oil changes, car maintenance & repairs, travel expenses and home improvement.

-Future planning.
-Employees with a good financial footing will appreciate any guidance you can give them in crafting a secure financial future.
-Growing in popularity include services like access to a financial advisor, LSAs (lifestyle spending accounts), HSAs (health savings accounts), profit sharing, stock options, investment clubs and learning opportunities, and 529 college savings match.
+Future Planning.
+Workers with a good financial footing will appreciate any guidance you can give them in crafting a secure financial future.
+Growing in popularity are services like access to a financial advisor, LSAs (lifestyle spending accounts), HSAs (health savings accounts), emergency savings accounts, profit sharing, stock options, investment clubs and learning opportunities, and 529 college savings match.

-Debt relief.
-In early 2022, household debt in America reached $15.84 trillion, the highest level ever recorded.
-It’s a significant source of stress to many people, and many are eager for perks that can help relieve the burden, like student loan repayment assistance, paycheck advances (to avoid predatory lenders), housing allowances, incentives for improving financial behavior, budgeting apps and flexible perk stipends.
+Debt Relief.
+By mid-2024, household debt in America reached the highest level ever recorded.
+It’s a significant source of stress to most people, and many are eager for perks that can help relieve the burden, like student loan repayment assistance, refinancing assistance, paycheck advances (to avoid predatory lenders), incentives for improving financial behavior, tax assistance programs, debt counseling services, budgeting apps and flexible perk stipends.

-Corporate pricing on essentials.
+Corporate Pricing on Essentials.
 Group rates can bring down the price of many of the optional but desirable services that might be out of reach for individuals.
-Employees can choose what to pay for (fully or partially) themselves, but at a lower price.
+People can choose what to pay for (fully or partially) themselves but at a lower price.
 Group rates commonly include life insurance, vision insurance, accident insurance, disability insurance, legal service, identity theft protection and cell phone plans.

 Personal & Family Security